 In an era of stay-at-home orders and COVID-19, what is escape?
 Is it a physical act, an adventure, or just a dream?
 From where do you start, and where do you wish to go?

-For the Sixth Annual Narrative High School Writing Contest, we invited students from around the world—all of whom were sequestered by COVID-19 shelter-in-place restrictions—to conjure a poem that demonstrated their version of escape.
-We heard from students in 19 countries, including Malaysia, Serbia, Uganda, China, Sweden, Turkey, South Africa, and the Philippines.
-Within the United States, we received poems from students in 39 states and 174 cities and towns—a virtual world of young poets, ages fifteen to eighteen, all dreaming, imagining, and writing their finest mode of escape.
+For the Sixth Annual Narrative High School Writing Contest, we invited students from around the world—all of whom were sequestered by Covid-19 shelter-in-place restrictions—to conjure a poem that demonstrated their version of escape.
+We heard from students in nineteen countries, including Malaysia, Serbia, Uganda, China, Sweden, Turkey, South Africa, and the Philippines.
+Within the United States, we received poems from students in thirty-nine states and 174 cities and towns—a virtual world of young poets, ages fifteen to eighteen, all dreaming, imagining, and writing their finest mode of escape.

 “I don’t want to talk of promise in these winning poems because there is something else happening here; these poets are poets, they have arrived,” noted our guest judge, Narrative Prize–winning poet Javier Zamora.
 “They will continue to write, regardless of what I say.
 There’s a lot that we so-called adult/professional poets can learn from these young writers.
 It’s an honor to select these poems as this year’s winners.”